donphi/longchop/README.md

 ## 🌟 What is Longchop?

-Longchop is a friendly CLI tool that helps you visualize and analyze your project files in two ways:
+Longchop is a friendly CLI tool that helps you visualize and analyze your project files in multiple ways:
 1. **Tree-like Structure**: See the layout of your project directories and files clearly.
 2. **File Contents Line-by-Line**: Dive into the individual file contents, displaying specified lines for quick insights.
+3. **Targeted Folder Views**: Specify the exact folder you want to analyze instead of working in the current directory.
+4. **Level-based Depth Control**: Adjust the level of folder depth you want to display for more focused insights.

 But wait, there’s more!
 Introducing **Double Chop** – because one chop is never enough.
 While the first chop displays your project structure and file contents in the terminal, the second chop automatically copies this output to your clipboard.
 It’s like having a backup Winter, ready to paste the data into your favorite AI platform (ChatGPT, Claude, or others) for instant context-sharing.
 It’s quick, efficient, and makes you look like a coding wizard!